kezike/solid-vc/README.md

 # SolidVC
-This package contains a [Verifiable Credentials](https://w3c.github.io/vc-data-model/) framework built on top of [Solid](https://solid.mit.edu/).
+This package contains a [Verifiable Credentials](https://w3c.github.io/vc-data-model/) framework built on top of [Solid](https://solid.inrupt.com/).

 ### Getting Started
 To get started with `solid-vc`, navigate to your local `solid-vc` directory and run `npm run setup`.
 This script takes care of creating keypairs, authenticating you with Solid, setting up necessary folders in your POD, and anything else you could possibly need to use the platform.
+If you do not already own a Solid account, please visit https://solid.inrupt.com/get-a-solid-pod to get started.
+The sign-up process takes minutes!

 ### Launch `solid-vc`
 In order to launch `solid-vc`, run `npm start` and open "http://localhost:PORT", where PORT is typically a 4-5 digit number that is reported to you as an output of `npm start`.
 (Note: On startup, you will be prompted to login again)